 Soleil Ball Van Zee

-Hi everyone, I am Cheryl, a sophomore, a first-year coordinator with the Draper Center!
-I will be coordinating the Alternabreak trip to Los Angeles in Spring 2017.
-Causes I am interested in include education access, social mobility, poverty alleviation, community organization and transitional justice.
+Hi everyone, I am Cheryl - a third year student, and returning coordinator with the Draper Center!
+In my first two years at college, I’ve participated and volunteered with San Diego Alternabreak and Pomona Partners, and co-led the Los Angeles Alternabreak.
+This year, I am co-coordinating the Community-Based Research and Learning Program (CBRL), and am excited to build mutually beneficial partnerships between academia and the community.
+I am also a coordinator with Engage! and will be working on multiple projects to increase education access for underserved groups.
+Other causes I am interested in include poverty alleviation, community organization and transitional justice.
 I was born and raised in Singapore, and can often be found subduedly scrolling through Instagram photos of food from home.
-I am still an undeclared major, and am mainly looking at Politics, Political Economy, and Asian Studies.
-Besides coordinating with the Draper Center, I am also a mentor with the International Student Mentor Program, and a dancer with The Claremont Colleges Ballroom Dance Company.
+I am an International Relations major, with a focus on the Political Economy of Development.
+Besides coordinating with the Draper Center, I am also a liaison with the International Relations program and a teaching assistant with the Economics department.

-Hyobin is a junior Neuroscience and Computer Science double major.
-Originally from South Korea, he has lived a while in Michigan and now resides in Kentucky.
+Hyobin is a senior Computer Science major.
+Originally from South Korea, he graduated high school in Michigan and now resides in Kentucky.
 Since the beginning of his college career, he has devoted time to the Draper Center and its missions by volunteering with programs like ESL and K-12.
-Last year, he coordinated the LA Alternabreak experience and K-12 programs.
-This year, he is the sole coordinator for K-12 Programs where he puts his passion for education equality to use.
-His other passions are racial justice and rights of immigrants.
-He is a member of The Claremont Colleges Club Tennis, as well a student recruitment coordinator for 5C Splash (an educational program modeled after MIT’s).
-His afternoons are spent as the Health Communications coordinator at a hospital in Glendora or otherwise conducting neuroscience research.
-In his spare time, he likes to play soccer, practice cello, and make apps
+Sophomore year, he coordinated the LA Alternabreak Program and K-12 Programs.
+Last year, he was the coordinator for K-12 Programs where he puts his passion for education equality to use.
+This year, he is a coordinator for "Engage!"
+His other passions are health equity and rights of immigrants.
+He is a member of Mental Health Alliance and Tennis Club, as well a student recruitment coordinator for 5C Splash (an educational program modeled after MIT’s).
+His afternoons are spent working with Intuitive Surgical, conducting neuroscience research, and developing software.
+In his spare time, he likes to play cello and guitar.